lauramorinigo/feelingwebnn-starterkit/README.md

 ## 💡 Bonus Ideas

-- Replace the `getSentiment` with a real ML model
+- Replace the `getSentiment` with a real ML model  (this is my personal next step, stay tuned)
 - Animate emojis or trigger GIFs
 - Add voice feedback using `speechSynthesis`
 - Translate text before analyzing